wulffern/aic2023/lectures/l08_pll.md

 > " I have a customer that needs an accurate clock to count seconds"

 Your response should be.
 Why does the customer need an accurate clock?
 How accurate?
 What is the customer going to use the clock for?
 Unless you understand the details of the problem, then your design will be sub-optimal.
 It might be a great clock source, but it will be useless for solving the problem.

 ## Frequency

 The frequency of the clock is the frequency of the fundamental.
-If it's a digital clock (1-bit) with 50 \% duty-cycle, then we know that a digital pulse train is an infinite sum of odd-harmnoics, where the fundamental is given by the period of the train.
+If it's a digital clock (1-bit) with 50 % duty-cycle, then we know that a digital pulse train is an infinite sum of odd-harmnoics, where the fundamental is given by the period of the train.

-You must know whether you need 1 kHz, or 10 GHz.
+You must know whether you need 1 kHz, or 10 GHz frequency.

 ## Noise